Achievable logoAchievable logo

 • Who is the intended audience of the passage?

-Main ideas are often stated in the last sentence of the first paragraph, but they can also appear in the second paragraph of a long passage.
+In longer passages, the main idea is often stated in the last sentence of the first paragraph, but it can also appear in the second paragraph.

 Best practices for finding main ideas

-• Read the passage quickly to find the main idea.
-It will usually be stated in the first sentence and restated in the last sentence.
+• Read the passage quickly to locate the main idea.
+It’s often stated in the first sentence and restated in the last sentence.

 • If the passage has multiple paragraphs, the main idea is often stated in the last sentence of the first paragraph.